DeclarativeHub/Layoutless/README.md

 ## Styling

 For a UI code to be more declarative, apart from solving the layout problem, we also have to solve the styling problem.
 It turns out, there is a very simple solution to the problem.
-You can find detailed explanation behind the solution presented in the [article about it](https://hackernoon.com/simple-stylesheets-in-swift-6dda57b5b00d), so let's just see how it works.
+You can find a detailed explanation of the solution presented in the [article about it](https://hackernoon.com/simple-stylesheets-in-swift-6dda57b5b00d), so let's just see how it works.

 We will define something called Stylesheet in an extension of the view or the view controller we are about to style.
 A Stylesheet is just a namespace (i.e. an enum) with a collection of styles.